ioBroker/ioBroker.docs/docs/en/config/cli.md

 - ```iobroker upgrade email``` - upgrade ioBroker.email adapter to version in the configured repository.
 - ```iobroker upgrade email https://raw.githubusercontent.com/ioBroker/ioBroker.js-controller/master/conf/sources-dist.json``` - upgrade ioBroker.email adapter to version from on-line repository.

+## iobroker nodejs-update
+This command upgrades Node.js to version, that will be found in repository.

+- ```iobroker nodejs-update``` - upgrade Node.js to version in the configured repository.

 ## iobroker object get
 Full syntax: ```iobroker get objectId```